-As of September 30, 2018, the Company had no U.S. federal net operating loss ("NOL") carry-forwards and approximately \$3,468,000 state NOLs.
-The U.S. federal NOL carry forward amounts were fully utilized in fiscal year 2016.
-The state NOL carry forward amounts expire in fiscal years 2019 through 2022 if not utilized.
+As of September 30, 2019 and 2018, the Company had no U.S. federal net operating loss ("NOL") carry-forwards and approximately \$1,905,000 and \$3,468,000 of state NOLs, respectively.
+The state NOL carry forward amounts expire in fiscal years 2020 through 2022 if not utilized.
 In fiscal year 2009, the Company completed an Internal Revenue Code Section 382 analysis of the loss carry-forwards and determined that all of the Company's loss carry-forwards were utilizable and not restricted under Section 382.
 The Company has not updated its Section 382 analysis subsequent to 2009 and does not believe there have been any events subsequent to 2009 that would impact the analysis.